-Earlier this year the head of marketing operations at GE Healthcare told a forum that she has banned the term “demand generation” from her department.
+A while back, the head of marketing operations at GE Healthcare told a forum that she has banned the term “demand generation” from her department.
 And I applaud her decision.
 The term has been so misused in recent years that people think it’s synonymous with lead generation.
 But in reality, lead generation is only a small part of what demand generation is meant to entail.

 To end the confusion, marketers need a new term for the holistic process of generating demand.
 At The Mx Group, we call it demand creation.

 There are four basic stages of demand creation: